UglyWillDuckling/diamond-mine/Emerald/emerald/Education/Typescript/resources/Learning Typescript Book/Learning TypeScript book.md

 let rawDataThird: RawData;
 ```

-> Type aliases are a handy feature to use in TypeScript whenever your types start getting complex.
+> [[Type alias]]es are a handy feature to use in [[TypeScript]] whenever your types start getting complex.
 For now, that just includes long union types; later on it will include array, function, and object types.

 **example from [[execute program courses 🎓]]**
 ```typescript